what is the process of get the coal mines

 Mountaintop removal

-WEBMountaintop removal mining (MTR) is a form of surface mining increasingly being used to replace underground mining to extract coal from the Appalachian Mountain regions of eastern Kentucky, southwest West Virgina, southwest Virginia and eastern Tennessee[1].
+WEBMountaintop removal mining (MTR) is a form of surface mining increasingly being used to replace underground mining to extract coal from the Appalachian Mountain regions of eastern Kentucky, southwest West a, southwest ia and eastern Tennessee[1].
 The process involves using explosives to remove up to 1,000 vertical feet of rock to .

 How is Coal Formed?